 What are the causes of stillbirth?

-- Around 25% of stillbirths remain unexplained (and up to half of stillbirths occurring near full-term).
+- Around 20% of stillbirths remain unexplained (and almost half of stillbirths occurring near full-term).
 The lack of a diagnosis adds to parents’ distress, as they struggle to understand “what went wrong” and “will it happen again” in a subsequent pregnancy.

 - Many stillbirths are not adequately investigated, resulting in possible missed diagnoses.